JonasMog9/mood_markets_pipeline/README.md

 Pulled hourly BTC & ETH prices from the CoinGecko API

-Scraped the newest r/Cryptocurrency comments via PRAW
+Scraped the newest Reddit r/Cryptocurrency comments via PRAW

 Ran VADER sentiment analysis on each comment